soveng/website/src/data/no-solutions-transcripts/06 - The Winds of AI - essence.md

    • What matters is the effect on the audience, not whether GPUs or graphite produced the stroke.

 4. **Shipping Experiments Quickly**
-   • Mid-journey prompts, Nostr bots, and AI-assisted pipelines exemplify SE's "start ugly" ethos—iterate in public, learn fast.
+   • Mid-journey prompts, Nostr bots, and AI-assisted pipelines exemplify Sovereign Engineering's "start ugly" ethos—iterate in public, learn fast.
    • Weekly cohort demo cadence meshes with rapid AI prototyping.

 5. **Economics of Realness**